precice/precice.github.io/pages/docs/installation/installation-vm.md

 You can connect to the vm via SSH while being able to also open graphical applications using `vagrant ssh -- -Y`.
 If you don't need any GUI, then `vagrant ssh` is also enough.

+If you are using Windows, please install and start [Xming](http://www.straightrunning.com/XmingNotes/) (or any other Xserver) first.

 ### What's next?

 Now you are ready to [run your first simulation](quickstart.html)!
 You can find all the files you need on the Desktop (`~/Desktop/tutorials`).